sdias/win-10-virtual-desktop-enhancer/README.md

 To use fixed colors, set the color in hexadecimal (ex: "3=ff0000" for red, "4=ff00" or "4=00ff00" for green).
 If you set the config of that desktop to empty (ex: "5=") the wallpaper won't change when you switch to that desktop.

+### Additional Configuration

+You can also set what is the default desktop using the "[General] DefaultDesktop" setting.

 ## Credits

 Thanks to Ciantic (Jari Pennanen) for his library and sample AHK script, which can be found [here](https://github.com/Ciantic/VirtualDesktopAccessor).